 Feeling overwhelmed at the thought of cooking Christmas dinner?
 Or maybe you’re worried your menu is too plain?
-Food writer Lilly Higgins joined Ray in studio on The Ray D’Arcy Show to share some helpful hints.
+We're looking back to food writer Lilly Higgins' visit to The Ray D’Arcy Show where she shared some helpful hints.

 Describing the tradition of her large family Christmas reunion as "chaotic" but "really happy", Lilly told Ray that regardless of what they work as, she and her 7 siblings "all do stuff with food" at Christmas and love experimenting with the classics.